Exopteron/Exocryption/README.md

 ***(SECURITY HAZARD WARNING) I've made this myself, and I am not a cryptographer.
 I've tested it to the best of my ability and put everything I know into practice, but it's pretty easy for someone to make something they themselves can't break.
 Also, any branches other than "main" are very old and out of date.
 DO NOT USE THEM.
 And for all branches, USE AT YOUR OWN RISK!***

-This is a terminal application that lets you encrypt files in a *hopefully* simple way.
+This is a terminal (Run in Command Prompt on windows) application that lets you encrypt files in a *hopefully* simple way.

 The reason I made this software is all from trying to transfer an encrypted file from my Linux machine to my Mac.